joeveloper/Portfolio/README.md

 > Describe your project in 1 or 2 sentences.

-**[Hello-Microverse]** This document is my professional portfolio, which showcases my skills by providing links to my Projects, and also give opportunity to connect to me via my socials.
+**[Contact-section]** This document is my professional portfolio, which showcases my skills by providing links to my Projects, and also give opportunity to connect to me via my socials.

 ## 🛠 Built With <a name="built-with">HTML & CSS</a>